eli64s/readme-ai/README.md

 Streamlines documentation creation and maintenance, enhancing developer productivity.
 This project aims to enable all skill levels, across all domains, to better understand, use, and contribute to open-source software.<br>

 > [!IMPORTANT]
+>
-> Readme-ai is currently under development with an opinionated configuration and setup.
-It is vital to review all text generated by the LLM APIs to ensure it accurately represents your project.
+> <sub>Readme-ai is currently under development with an opinionated configuration and setup.
+It is vital to review all generated text from the LLM API to ensure it accurately represents your project.</sub>

 ---